celadari/json-logic-scala/docs/_posts/serializer-define-custom-type.md

 ## What is a Marshaller ?

-A marshaller is an object that converts a value from a Json-Logic-Typed (leaf node in syntax tree) into a scala data type.
+A marshaller is an object that converts a value from a Json-Logic-Typed (leaf node in syntax tree) into a Scala data type.

 A marshaller is defined by trait `Marshaller` and must implement method